 Ruby Walsh is the most successful jockey in the race’s short history with 3 wins in 3 consecutive years on 3 different horses between 2015 and 2017.

 The Turners Novices Chase will be the opening race of St. Patrick’s Thursday on the 17th of March, beginning at 13:30.

 The bookmakers and online betting sites are already offering some fantastic promotions for the 2022 Marsh Novices Chase on St. Patrick’s Thursday, including paying extra places, enhanced odds and free bets.

 To make the absolute most of this great opportunity to profit from The Cheltenham Festival, trust our expert tipsters to guide you towards some lucrative betting decisions this coming March.

 You don’t need to be an expert in National Hunt horseracing to walk away from this event with an extra few quid in your pocket.

 In the past few years of The Marsh Novices Chase, it has been either the favourites or their close competitors that have been the first to cross the finish line.
 The bookies have been on the ball, but maybe it’s about time they slipped up?

-You can see it one of two ways – we’re overdue an upset, or, we can trust the bookies knowing they’re getting their prices right.
+You can see it one of two ways – we’re due an upset, or, we can trust the bookies knowing they’re getting their prices right.

-Here are the previous 4 winners of The Marsh Novices Chase, including their odds, closest competitors and race stats:
+Here are the previous winners of The Turners Novices Chase, including their odds, closest competitors and race stats: